lhug/advent-of-code/README.md

 This contains my implementations for advent of code.

+## 2024, Day 14, phase one

+Silly, silly stuff.
+Off by ones repeatedly, forgetting that multiplying anything by zero makes everything zero, and of course, copying the wrong values for testing.
+Wonderful :D

 ## 2024, Day 13, phase two

 VERY frustrating.
 This time, I did not know what to do at first.